Sviatlana Tsikhanouskaya: Russo-Ukrainian War

 When the Russian invasion of Ukraine took place in 2022, Tsikhanouskaya sought to promote the anti-war movement in Belarus.
 She has objected to the international framing of Belarus as merely a vassal state of Russia, alleging that it downplays the severity of Lukashenko's rule.
 Regarding Lukashenko's support of the invasion, Tsikhanouskaya accused him of treason.

 Following Belarus's entry into the war, Tsikhanouskaya and her supporters developed the Pieramoha Plan (Victory Plan), a strategy involving underground dissidents in Belarus, engaging in information sharing and sabotage.
 She has said that the dissidents must wait until "the right moment", when instability allows for a change in power.

-Tsikhanouskaya argues that the existence of a dictatorship in Belarus threatens the safety not only of Ukraine, but of the other states bordering Belarus: Latvia, Lithuania, and Poland, as Belarus has been used by Russia to attack neighboring countries like Ukraine.
+Tsikhanouskaya argues that the existence of a dictatorship in Belarus threatens the safety not only of Ukraine, but of the other states bordering Belarus: Latvia, Lithuania, and Poland, as Belarus has been used by Russia to attack neighbouring countries like Ukraine.
 She supports continued political and economic involvement by the West in support of Ukraine's efforts in the Russo-Ukrainian War.
 She has warned of war fatigue stymieing Western support for Ukraine and Belarusian dissidents.

+On 25 January 2026, Ukrainian President Volodymyr Zelenskyy officially met with Svitlana Tikhanovskaya for the first time.
+Then the parties discussed support for Ukraine, the situation in Belarus, and the attitude of Belarusian society to the war.

+On 25 May 2026, Svitlana Tsikhanouskaya made her first working visit to Kyiv.
+During her visit, Tikhanovskaya attended the IV International Summit of Cities and Regions.
+On 26 May Svetlana Tsikhanouskaya met with Ukrainian President Volodymyr Zelenskyy.
+The two sides discussed Belarusian-Ukrainian relations.